Perturb/Alter the _____ of the system during a simulation run?

 your reference, then please use the following "hard" citation:

-Ianni, James C. , "A Comparison of the Bader-Deuflhard
+Ianni, J. C. , "A Comparison of the Bader-Deuflhard

 and the Cash-Karp Runge-Kutta Integrators for the GRI-MECH 3.0 Model Based on